How to Start a Cleaning Service in New Hampshire (2026)

 Step 1: Choose Your Business Structure

-• Processing: typically 1-3 business days for online filings
+• Processing: 1-3 business days for online filings

-If operating under a business name (e.g., “Granite State Cleaners”), register a Trade Name with the NH SOS for $50 (5-year term).
-Trade Name forms: sos.nh.gov/corporations-0/forms-and-fees/trade-names.
+If you operate under a business name other than your LLC’s legal name (e.g., “Granite State Cleaners” instead of “Smith Services LLC”), register a Trade Name with the NH SOS for $50 (5-year term).
+Applications: sos.nh.gov/corporations-0/forms-and-fees/trade-names.

 Step 2: Get an EIN and Business Bank Account

 Apply for a free Employer Identification Number (EIN) from the IRS at irs.gov.
-The EIN is your business’s tax ID.
-Use it to open a dedicated business checking account – mixing personal and business funds can undermine your LLC’s liability protection.
+The EIN is your business tax ID — required to open a business bank account and to hire employees.
+Use it to open a dedicated business checking account at a local NH bank or credit union.
+Never mix personal and business finances — commingling funds is the most common way cleaning business owners inadvertently lose their LLC liability protection.

 Step 3: Get a Janitorial Surety Bond

-A janitorial surety bond (or employee dishonesty bond) is a crime-related bond that pays clients if one of your employees steals from them.
-It is not legally required in New Hampshire, but it is increasingly expected by commercial clients and property management companies.
+A janitorial surety bond (also called an employee dishonesty bond or fidelity bond) pays your clients if one of your employees steals money, valuables, or property from their home or business.
+It is not legally required in New Hampshire, but it is increasingly standard practice and often a prerequisite for commercial accounts:

-• Bonding companies include Nationwide Surety, SurePath, and most commercial insurers
+• Bonding companies include national providers (Nationwide Surety, SurePath, IntelliCorp) and most commercial insurance brokers

 Step 4: Purchase General Liability Insurance

-General liability (GL) insurance is the most important coverage for a cleaning business.
-It covers:
+General liability (GL) insurance is the most critical coverage for a cleaning business.
+It covers the two most common risks in residential and commercial cleaning:

-Recommended coverage: $1,000,000 per occurrence / $2,000,000 aggregate.
-For a solo cleaner or small crew, annual premiums run $500-$1,200/year.
-Commercial cleaning contracts often require $1M minimum.
-Residential clients increasingly ask to see proof of coverage.
-Consider adding business property coverage for your cleaning equipment.
+$1,000,000 per occurrence / $2,000,000 aggregate.
+For a solo cleaner or small crew, annual premiums typically run $500-$1,200/year.
+Commercial cleaning contracts (office buildings, healthcare facilities, retail) almost universally require $1M minimum.
+Residential clients increasingly ask for proof of coverage before signing contracts.
+Consider adding a business personal property endorsement for your cleaning equipment.

-As soon as you plan to hire even one employee, register with NH Employment Security (NHES):
+As soon as you plan to hire any employee — even a part-time helper for one day per week — register with NH Employment Security (NHES) before the first payroll:

 • Register at nhes.nh.gov

-• Report new hires within 20 days of hire through the NHES Web Tax & New Hire Reporting System: nhes.nh.gov/webtax
+• Report new hires within 20 days of hire date at nhes.nh.gov/webtax

-• Purchase from any licensed NH insurer or through a broker
+• Purchase from any licensed NH insurer or through the NCCI Assigned Risk Pool at 800-622-4123

 • More info: dol.nh.gov/workers-compensation